whiteCube/kabas-project/themes/README.md

-# Themes direcotry
+# Themes directory

-You should put the chosen theme folder in this directory, and don't forget to specify it's name in `./config/site.json`, under the "theme" option.
+You should put the chosen theme folder in this directory, and don't forget to specify it's name in `./config/site.php`, under the "theme" option.